 You can dump loads of money into advertising your company, but there’s a better, less expensive way.
 Take every opportunity available to leverage the customers you have today to influence and win your customers of the future.

-And if you're looking for a way to boost your online visibility even more, consider adding a 360 Virtual Tour to your Google street view listing.
-At Montreal 360, we'll help you invite clients inside your business before they leave their home.
+And if you’re looking for a way to boost your online visibility, even more, consider adding a 360 Virtual Tour to your Google street view listing.
+At Montreal 360, we’ll help you invite clients into your business before they leave their home.